On eve of verdict in George Floyd case, national and local experts discuss policing reform - Reporter Newspapers

 Crump emphasized the need for national databases on police misconduct.
 “It’s crazy that in 2021 we don’t have a national registry dealing with police performance like we do with lawyers and doctors and engineers,” he said.
 He also noted the lack of a national database on people killed by police officers, which means “we have to go to the newspapers and try to figure it out.
 It’s asinine.”

-Johnson, the NAACP president, focused on the need for independent prosecutors, saying that many district attorneys are elected and often closed tied to police departments and police unions.
+Johnson, the NAACP president, focused on the need for independent prosecutors, saying that many district attorneys are elected and often closely tied to police departments and police unions.
 “We must embrace the notion that not everyone wants to see change,” said Johnson, alleging that every police agency has someone “aligned with white supremacist organizations and doctrine” and that federal investigation can “weed those individuals out.”

 Not mentioned by any panelist was the DeKalb County Police Department’s own notorious case of a police officer killing an unarmed Black man, which resulted in a then unusual conviction of the officer.
 In 2015, Officer Robert Olsen shot and killed Anthony Hill, who was naked and unarmed while suffering a mental health crisis.
 The case drew national attention and sparked protest marches.
 Olsen was convicted of aggravated assault and other charges and is serving a lengthy prison sentence.
 The shooting happened before Ramos was police chief.